MHF0/Penetration-Testing/W02D01 Website Enumeration & Information Gathering.md

-- Now we can go in our brawser and use any directory from the `dirb` such as lets use `http://192.168.1.58/phpmyadmin/`
+- Now we can go in our browser and use any directory from the `dirb` such as let's use `http://192.168.1.58/phpmyadmin/`